 First samples in Denmark

 It is the first time Danish seawater has been examined for micro plastic.
 Plastic Change has collected similar samples of plastic soups in the Mediterranian Sea, the Atlantic Ocean and lately the Pacific, too –those samples are included in a global database on plastic pollution.
 Additional reading Expedition Plastic.
-That is why it was on time to execute surveys in Danish waters.
-Says environmental risk researcher from RUC (Roskilde University Center ) Kristian Syberg: “We have now obtained evidence that there is plastic in Danish marine environment, yet not as bad as we see in the Mediterranian, where similar samples contain almost ten times as many plastic particles.
+That is why it was on time to execute surveys in Danish waters says environmental risk researcher from RUC (Roskilde University Center ) Kristian Syberg: “We have now obtained evidence that there is plastic in Danish marine environment, yet not as bad as we see in the Mediterranean, where similar samples contain almost ten times as many plastic particles.
 But this is, however, an ocean with an extremely low level of water change in opposition to Danish waters.
 The conclusion is that even though we have waste treatment and water purification plants Denmark contributes to the global plastic pollution of sea waters anyway”.